Want to remove grease from your garbage disposal? Didn’t I already tell you not to put grease down the drain-No? check this post.

-Using a combination of ice and salt also works provided there isn’t much grease build up in the disposal unit.
+Using a combination of ice and salt also works provided there isn’t much grease build-up in the disposal unit.

-If you have a better method for cleaning the grease in a disposal unit please let me know that in the comments.
+If you have a better method for cleaning the grease in a disposal unit please let me know in the comments.

 If you like the article above, here are some other similar articles you should check out!